Learn more about image galleries

-One of the main advantages of image galleries in grid form is the fact that visual content can be viewed both individually and together as a group.
+One of the main advantages of image galleries in grid form (whether CSS image gallery or HTML5 image galleries) is the fact that visual content can be viewed both individually and together as a group.
 This latter aspect will be especially important for artists and designers who may wish for their images to be seen as a coherent collection just as much as separate works in isolation.

 Another important thing to note about grid image galleries is that when the person viewing the portfolio leaves the Detail View of a given image, the view will automatically return to the main screen.
 This leaves the user free to continue browsing the gallery right where they left off.

-How to design an image gallery in Framer
+How to design a responsive image grid in Framer

 Making an image gallery in Framer is very simple and straightforward.
 This example focuses on how to create the transition when going from your main screen, containing the image grid, to the Detail View.